-The goal of this years design team is to take all the scenes from the game that were created last semester and recreate them in Blender, an open source 3D modeling program.
-All the scenes in the original game are 2D and look unrealistic.
-Using Blender, the scenes will be designed for realism and accuracy.
-As part of this conversion, the design team will also be adding new scenes and items to the game.
+The goal of this years design team is to develop scenes for the new scenario in Blender, an open source 3D modeling program.
+Using Blender, the new scenes will be designed for realism and accuracy.
 A second goal of the design team is outputting or contributing to the media related to the game and IPRO, such as the game manual, a tutorial, the IPRO Day poster, and the IPRO day website.
+The third goal of the design team is to research any new items that need to be added to the game as tools.